Fulton County Assault Lawyer

 Your attorney from Miller North & Brill can review the details of your case and determine which defense or combination of defenses is suitable for your situation.

-There are several penalties involved with assault convictions in the state of Georgia.
+A: There are several possible penalties involved with assault convictions in the state of Georgia.
 These penalties can range in severity, depending on the nature of the crime itself.
 In most cases, charges of simple assault can be convicted as a misdemeanor and come with smaller fines and less jail time, whereas charges of aggravated assault can be convicted as felonies and come with longer prison times and heftier fines.

-Is Verbal Assault a Crime in Georgia?
+Q: Is Verbal Assault a Crime in Georgia?

-How Long Does It Take to Settle an Assault Case?
+Q: How Long Does It Take to Settle an Assault Case?

-It can be difficult to offer an exact timeline as to how long it might take to settle or complete an assault case and reach an outcome.
+A: It can be difficult to offer an exact timeline as to how long it might take to settle or complete an assault case and reach an outcome.
 This is due to the fact that there are many factors involved in these cases that can impact the overall time frame, including the complexity of the cases, the availability of the courts, and the severity of the assault charges.

-Is Pushing Someone Assault in Georgia?
+Q: Is Pushing Someone Assault in Georgia?

 Facing Assault Charges?
 Contact Miller North & Brill Today